Not so famous about Paris is its incredible mass transit system, whose organization is so complex it can be daunting to the foreigner.

 - Zazie dans le Métro satirically averts this: the child protagonist wants to wander Paris by Metro, but the whole system is shut down by a strike.

-- Subway is set among a group of misfits and homeless people mainly in the Métro.
+- Luc Besson's Subway is set among a group of misfits and homeless people mainly in the Métro.

-- Serge Gainsbourg's "Le Poinçonneur des Lilas" is sung by a Métro ticket collector complaining about his dull life.
+- Serge Gainsbourg's "Le Poinçonneur des Lilas" is sung in the voice of a Métro ticket collector complaining about his dull life.
 This led to a tradition of fans leaving tickets at his grave in Montparnasse Cemetery.

 - Battlefield: Battlefield 3 and Battlefield 4 have the map "Operation Métro", famous for being a XP grind.

 - In the last mission of Commandos 2: Men of Courage, the commandos infiltrate occupied Paris through a subway tunnel that has been closed for renovation (since German workers are seen working on it).

 - In Splinter Cell: Pandora Tomorrow, Sam Fisher infiltrates a cryogenic lab in Paris through the nearby abandoned subway tunnel.